yohanboniface/sulci/README.rst

 This code is "work in progress", but it's yet used in production at Libération.

-Therefore, here is a demo page with the freezed 0.1 alpha version:
+Therefore, here is a demo page with the frozen 0.1 alpha version:

  http://alpha.sulci.dotcloud.com